 The impact of such systems has received considerable attention in the last years.
 The application context of social media in particular has sparked interest, both among the general public and HCI researchers.
-For example, Bucher [6] examined and catalogued situations in which users become aware of and experience algorithmic decision-making on Facebook, such as when they note being profiled or "found" by the algorithm.
-An example is drinking a cup of coffee while seeing an ad for the same coffee brand in the feed.
+For example, Bucher [7] examined and catalogued situations in which users become aware of and experience algorithmic decision-making on Facebook, such as when they note being profiled or "found" by the algorithm.
+As an example, users mentioned that they were drinking a cup of coffee while seeing an ad for the same coffee brand in the feed.

-Eslami et al. [16] found that users' awareness of the Facebook news feed curation algorithm was generally low: More than half of their participants (62.5 %) did not know that the content they see on Facebook is algorithmically selected, but had rather assumed that friends and family were actively hiding posts from them.
-In another study the year after [15], Eslami et al. assessed user beliefs about Facebook's curation algorithm, and how such beliefs affect their behaviour.
-A similar study was conducted by Rader and Gray [37], who classified a wide range of user beliefs about Facebook's news feed algorithm.
+Eslami et al. [17] found that users' awareness of the Facebook news feed curation algorithm was generally low: More than half of their participants (62.5%) did not know that the content they see on Facebook is algorithmically selected, but had rather assumed that friends and family were actively hiding posts from them.
+In another study the year after [16], Eslami et al. assessed user beliefs about Facebook's curation algorithm and how such beliefs affect their behaviour.
+A similar study was conducted by Rader and Gray [45], who classified a wide range of user beliefs about Facebook's news feed algorithm.

-Other specific application areas in which user-reported problems have been assessed are health and well-being [14] as well as sharing economy platforms [26]: The work by Eiband et al. [14] addressed the problem that users erroneously thought that a human, and not an algorithm, assembled their fitness workouts.
-Jhaver et al. [26] looked into the effects of algorithmic evaluation on AirBnB hosts.
+Other specific application areas in which user-reported problems have been assessed are health and well-being [15] as well as sharing economy platforms [28]: The work by Eiband et al. [15] addressed the problem that users erroneously thought that a human, and not an algorithm, assembled their fitness workouts.
+Jhaver et al. [28] looked into the effects of algorithmic evaluation on AirBnB hosts.
 They found that uncertainty about the workings of the algorithm and perceived lack of control caused what the researchers called "algorithmic anxiety".